 Brittney’s Journey to Becoming a Counselor

-I have always had an extreme passion for working with children.
-I furthered my Education by pursing my Master’s degree in Clinical Mental Health Counseling and specialized in all the Play Therapy Courses receiving a Certificate in Child and Adolescents at the University of Northern Colorado.
-The very first time I stepped into the play room my heart fluttered, I got butterflies in my stomach, I felt this overall sense of belonging rush over my body and it was at that moment that I knew I was meant to be a Play Therapist.
-I love to be a part of the magic and extravagance of the imagination in the play room.
+I have always had an extreme passion for working with and helping people heal from trauma and life’s adversities.
+I furthered my education by pursing my Master’s degree in Clinical Mental Health Counseling and specialized in Play Therapy and received a Certificate in Child and Adolescents at the University of Northern Colorado.
+The very first time I stepped into my office my heart fluttered, I got butterflies in my stomach, I felt this overall sense of belonging rush over my body and it was at that moment that I knew I was meant to be a Counselor and Play Therapist.
+I love to be a part of the healing and extravagance of the transformation in the therapy room.
 It is an honor for me to be a part of my client’s lives and their stories.
-My desire to learn, grow, and develop within the field of mental health counseling is something that drives me to be the best Play Therapist I can be.
+My desire to learn, grow, and develop within the field of mental health counseling is something that drives me to be the best Counselor, Play Therapist, and person I can be.

 Brittney’s Approach to Counseling

-As a counselor I take a humanistic approach to create a compassionate environment that lends to growth and change.
-My theoretical orientation for counseling and for play therapy is Person/Child-Centered.
+As a counselor I take a relational approach to create a compassionate environment that lends to growth and change.
 The role I take as a counselor is very collaborative in nature, supportive, empathic, and non-judgmental.
-I truly believe that children have within themselves what it takes to overcome the struggles in life, achieve wellness, and can develop resilient factors to help them cope.
-I promote respect for my clients and have complete confidence in their abilities to direct the process/session.
-I provide a safe environment where the child can explore emotional and behavioral difficulties and help develop more healthy coping skills to get through the challenges of life.
+I truly believe that people have within themselves what it takes to overcome the struggles in life, achieve wellness, and can develop resilient factors to help them cope.
+I know that sometimes we need someone to listen to our story, support us, meet us exactly where we are at, and help us tap into that piece that knows what is real and what is true in our journey to healing.
+I promote respect for my clients and have complete confidence in their abilities to direct their own healing journey.
+I provide a safe environment where people can explore emotional and behavioral difficulties and help develop healthier coping skills to get through the challenges of life.

-Trying new things can sometimes be scary, and all great things take time.
+Trying new things can sometimes be anxiety-provoking, and all great things take time.
 I want you to know that I am right here with you to support you along the way.